ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab03.md

 Write the program reverseArgs.cpp that takes command line input arguments and prints them back in reverse order.
 For example, if you ran the program as `./reverseArgs first_arg second_arg`, you would get an output back of `second_arg first_arg`.

 If you ran the program as `./reverseArgs I love gorgonzola cheese, but I hate toothpaste`, you would get an output back of `toothpaste hate I but cheese, gorgonzola love I`.
+This is why I (lovingly) refer to this exercise as "the Yoda program"...

 If you ran the program with double quotes, then the words within should act as one unit.
 For example: `./reverseArgs I would rather be at "UC Santa Barbara"` would output: `UC Santa Barbara at be rather would I`.